NetworkManager/NetworkManager-ci/README.md

   # Test name as stated in mapper.txt.
 Must be last tag and sole tag on the line
   @bond_8023ad_with_vlan_srcmac
   # Human readable test name as stated in HTML report
-  Scenario: nmcli - bond - options - mode set to 802.3ad with vlan+srcmax
+  Scenario: nmcli - bond - options - mode set to 802.3ad with vlan+srcmac
   # Step for creation a NM profile with options
   * Add "bond" connection named "bond0" for device "nm-bond" and options
                                   """